The Bleeding of Chicago

 “For every mile away [that] a gunshot victim is from a trauma center, there’s an increase in the mortality rate,” said Crandall, now professor of surgery and director of research at the University of Florida College of Medicine Jacksonville.
 “We found that people shot more than five miles away from a trauma center door increased the risk of dying more than 23 percent.”

 Besides time, the men and women trying to save Chicago’s shooting victims are racing another enemy: the growing lethality of modern weaponry.
-“There has been this drastic increase in the number of gunshot victims we’ve been seeing over the last two years—but also, we are seeing an increase in the number of wounds,” said Dr. Ponni Arunkumar, Stroger Hospital’s chief medical examiner.
+“There has been this drastic increase in the number of gunshot victims we’ve been seeing over the last two years—but also, we are seeing an increase in the number of wounds,” said Dr. Ponni Arunkumar, Cook County’s chief medical examiner.
 “Before we’d see gunshot victims with maybe two or four gunshot wounds.
 Now we see victims with eight to 10.”

 Semiautomatic weapons like the AR-15—the rifle used in the Parkland, Florida, school shooting this month—are becoming a more common tool in the arsenal of some gangs in Chicago.
 Last year, an AR-15 was recovered after the shootings of two Chicago police officers.
 The rifles shoot high-velocity bullets that can be vastly more damaging than bullets fired from typical firearms.
 Arunkumar also cites the destructive nature of so-called R.I.P bullets (for “radically invasive projectile”), a type of hollow-point round designed to fragment inside a person’s body, in order to cause maximum trauma.
 Their manufacturer markets them as “the last bullet you’ll ever need.”

-Note: *CORRECTION: An earlier version of this article incorrectly cited 2005.